ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 The public cloud can help here as well.
 Since it offers a lot of managed solutions which can grow over time, it facilitates this testing and validating strategy.
 A simple application can be put live in a matter of days or even hours to validate a business idea.
-When the time comes to scale out the solution, it because as easy allowing your application to scale to the required size and picking up the bill at the end of the month.
+When the time comes to scale out the solution, it becomes as easy as allowing your application to scale to the required size and picking up the bill at the end of the month.

 ### Attracting talent